battlecode/battlecode21/backend/docs/SETUP.md

 ## Deployment Setup

 Deployment is done through the Google Cloud Platform.
 You'll need access to the Google Cloud project.
 (If you don't have access already, ask a dev to add you.)
+It's also helpful to install gsutil, a command line application for managing GCP.
+Link here: https://cloud.google.com/storage/docs/gsutil.

-With that, you can start here:
+With that, you can start here --

+### Storage Buckets
+Go to "Storage" on GCP console.
+A bucket for submissions should have been created (if not, instructions are in the infrastructure readme.)
+Set up the CORS policy, which allows us to upload to the bucket on external websites.
+Find `docs/cors,json`; in there, update the domain URLs listed.
+Then, run `gsutil cors set path/to/cors.json gs://bc21-submissions` (updating the bucket name) to whatever it is this year.
+More info is here: https://cloud.google.com/storage/docs/configuring-cors#gsutil

 ### Cloud Build Triggers
 Go to "Cloud Build" triggers on GCP console, here: https://console.cloud.google.com/cloud-build/triggers?project=battlecode18